How likely are you to get a cancer?

 1 in 2

-According to research by Macmillan, 1 in 2 people born in the UK after 1960 will receive a cancer diagnosis.
+According to research by Macmillan, 1 in 2 UK people born after 1960 will receive a cancer diagnosis.
 That means half of your family and friends are likely to suffer from a form of cancer.
 Think about that 1 in 2 number!

 When it's